InfoSeeking/IRIS/README.md

 - dbconfig.php.example - configuration file for database (remove the trailing .example to use)

 #Adding a new controller to the API
 To add a new controller, add the file to the controllers directory, give it the same name as the request type.
 E.G. if you wanted to add a controller for 'keywords' add a file keywords.php to controllers.
-Then, in index.php, add 'keywords' to the validTypes array.
+Then, in config.php, add 'keywords' to the VALID_REQUEST_TYPES array.
 An example input that would access that controller would look like:
 ```
 <parameters>
 <requestType>keywords</requestType>